Hendrix-CS/csci320/projects/webserver.md

   specification allows servers to end with that sequence too.
 * It should then print the message it received.

-In the above example, it would print somemthing akin to the following:
+In response to the `wget` command above, it would print somemthing akin to the following:

 ```
-client IP address: 127.0.0.1:60632
+Client IP address: 127.0.0.1:44822
-Read 54 bytes from 127.0.0.1:60632
+Read 133 bytes from 127.0.0.1:44822
 GET /test HTTP/1.1
-Host: localhost
+Host: localhost:8888
+User-Agent: Wget/1.21.2
+Accept: */*
+Accept-Encoding: identity
-Connection: Close
+Connection: Keep-Alive
 ```

+If you use a different client, such as a web browser, the message may look very different.
+But it should unambiguously be an HTTP request.

 ## Step 3: Respond